 The great debate in the running community right now revolves around the question of how structured our shoes should be.
 The traditional view is embodied in the information we've provided above.

 However, a “new” run philosophy, variously called “barefoot running”, “natural running”, or “minimalist running”, has taken off in the past few years.
 In a nutshell, this view holds that we are weakening our feet by relying on overly structured footwear.
 Some proponents argue that we did not evolve wearing shoes and that we are interfering with our natural foot motion by enclosing them in footwear that tries to shape our gaits.

 The most ardent proponents of this trend are going completely barefoot.

 For those runners not ready to take that step, a whole new crop of footwear has been designed to address the trend.
 The most visible is the Vibram Five Fingers.
 These shoes provide no support or cushioning to the user.
 They merely protect the user's foot from sharp objects, glass, etc that might be on the running surface.
 They are the closest thing to being barefoot without actually being barefoot!

 The next step up from that is where a lot of jargon starts to enter into play again.
 The terms “natural running” and “minimalist running” are being used in various ways by different footwear makers.
 Generally speaking, these shoes share certain characteristics:

-What we DO take a position on, however, is that we, along with many many industry professionals, highly recommend that runners GRADUALLY TRANSITION to using this type of footwear.
+Many industry professionals highly recommend that runners GRADUALLY TRANSITION to using this type of footwear.
 A runner who is not accustomed to wearing these shoes should work them into a rotation with shoes that are currently being worn without injury.
 Slowly increase the mileage to ensure that this footwear is correct for you and that you can use them without pain.
 Runners who make an immediate change into minimalist shoes are highly prone to injury.